ADjayu/Termidash/README.md

 # Termidash

-A modern, cross-platform command-line shell written in C++17 with support for Windows and Linux/macOS.
+A modern, cross-platform command-line shell written in C++17 with support for Windows, Linux, and macOS.

 ## Features